cheiily/hugo-site/content/projects/steamlog/index.md

 ## /conclusions

 This project was my first real look into using a real logging framework and customizing one to my needs, and in that I can declare it successful.
-Sadly, I have not put this to as much use as I would've liked to, including not having made the visual analyzer of the saved data.
-Potential QoL would include wrapping the jar in an exe & a system tray controller.
+Sadly, I have not put this to as much use as I would've liked to, including not having made the visual analyzer.
+It's not completely off my radar, there are just higher priorities currently.